padrinobook/padrinobook/chapters/why_padrino.md

 goes into security in Rails, versus having to know about XSS, CSRF, SQL Injection, etc. In Sinatra/Padrino you need to add Rack Middleware to have those protections.

-The greatest strength of Rails is it's claim "convetion over complexity".
+The greatest strength of Rails is it's claim "convention over complexity".
 It assumes common basis for testing, debugging, and app structure to generate all of this for you so that you can work trouble-free as well as creative on your tasks.
 For the software you write in Rails, you can be sure that the same parts (like ActiveRecord) are always in use.